jameshay218/virosolver/README.md

 model parameters, and then demonstrate how the model works using either a single cross section of data or multiple cross sections.

-### Parameter control table
+### 4.1 Parameter control table

-`lazymcmc` uses a data frame (usually called `parTab`) to track model parameters.
-The table allows users to fix/estimate certain parameters and also to specific upper and lower bounds.
-See `?example_gp_partab` for a bit more documentation, and refer to the the [`lazymcmc`](https://github.com/jameshay218/lazymcmc) vignettes for more detail.
+`lazymcmc` uses a data frame (usually called `parTab` or `par_tab`) to track model parameters.
+The table allows users to fix/estimate certain parameters and also to specify upper and lower bounds.
+See `?example_gp_partab` for more information, and refer to the the [`lazymcmc`](https://github.com/jameshay218/lazymcmc) vignettes for more detail.